-Carter et al. recently proposed the activation atlas [CAS19], which combines feature visualization with dimensionality reduction (DR) to visualize averaged activation vectors with respect to millions of input images.
+Carter et al. recently proposed the activation atlas [CAS^{}19], which combines feature visualization with dimensionality reduction (DR) to visualize averaged activation vectors with respect to millions of input images.
 For a fixed layer, the activation atlas obtains a high-dimensional activation vector corresponding to each input image.
 These high-dimensional vectors are then projected onto low-dimensional space via UMAP [MHM18, MHSG18] or t-SNE [MH08].
-Finally, feature visualization is applied to averaged activation vectors from small patches of the low-dimensional embedding which allow users to intuitively understand how a particular layer reacts to millions of input images.
-Hohman et al. proposed SUMMIT [HPRC19], another framework that summarizes neuron activations of an entire layer of a deep CNN using DR. In addition to aggregated activations, SUMMIT also computes neuron influences to construct an attribution graph which captures relationships between neurons across layers.
+Finally, feature visualization is applied to averaged activation vectors from small patches of the low-dimensional embedding that allow users to intuitively understand how a particular layer reacts to millions of input images.
+Hohman et al. proposed SUMMIT [HPRC20], another framework that summarizes neuron activations of an entire layer of a deep CNN using DR. In addition to aggregated activations, SUMMIT also computes neuron influences to construct an attribution graph, which captures relationships between neurons across layers.

-Activation atlas computes average activation vectors in a lowdimensional embedding which may introduce errors due to neighborhood distortions.
+Activation atlas computes average activation vectors in a lowdimensional embedding, which may introduce errors due to neighborhood distortions.
 In comparison, our approach aggregates activation vectors in a different manner.
 Using the mapper construction, a tool from TDA, we obtain a topological summary of a particular layer by preserving the clusters as well as relationships between the clusters in the original high-dimensional activation space.
 Our approach preserves more neighborhood structures since the topological summary is obtained within the high-dimensional activation space.
-Not only do we study how a particular layer of the neural network reacts to a large number of images through the lens of this topological summary, but also how such summaries evolve across layers.
+We then study how a particular layer of the neural network reacts to a large number of images through the lens of this topological summary.

 Various notions of topological summaries.
-In TDA, various notions of topological summaries have been proposed to understand and characterize the structure of a scalar function $f: \mathbb{X} \to$ ${\mathbb R}$ defined on some topological space ${\mathbb X}.$ Some of these, such as merge trees [BYM14], contour trees [CSA03], and Reeb graphs [Ree46], capture the behavior of the (sub)level sets of a function.
-Fewer topological summaries are applicable for a vector-valued function, including Jacobi sets [EH02, BWN15], Reeb spaces [EHP08, MW16] and their discrete variant, the mapper construction [SMC07].
+In TDA, various notions of topological summaries have been proposed to understand and characterize the structure of a scalar function $f : \mathbb{X} \to \mathbb{R}$ defined on some topological space X. Some of these, such as merge trees, contour trees [CSA03], and Reeb graphs [Ree46], capture the behavior of the (sub)level sets of a function.
+Others, including Morse complexes and the Morse-Smale complexes [EHZ03,EHNP03], focus on the behavior of the gradients of a function.
+Fewer topological summaries are applicable for a vector-valued function, including Jacobi sets [EH02, BWN15], Reeb spaces [EHP08, MW16], and their discrete variant, the mapper construction [SMC07].
 In this paper, we apply the mapper construction to the study of the space of activations to generate topological summaries suitable for interactive visualization.
-The mapper construction introduced by Singh et al. [SMC07] has seen widespread applications in data science, including cancer research [NLC11, MNL19], sports analytics [Ala12], gene expression analysis [JCR19], micro-epidemiology [KGCFR20], genomic profiling [CZJ19], and neuroscience [GSPS19, SSGC18], to name a few; see [PVP17] for an overview.
-In visualization, topological approaches such as persistent homology and mapper have been recently applied in graph visualization [HWR18, HWSR18, SHW20].
+The mapper construction introduced by Singh et al. [SMC07] has seen widespread applications in data science, including cancer research [NLC11, MNL19], sports analytics [Ala12], gene expression analysis [JCR19], microepidemiology [KGCFR20], genomic profiling [CZJ19], and neuroscience [GSPS19, SSGC18], to name a few; see [PVP17] for an overview.
+In visualization, topological approaches such as persistent homology and mapper have recently been applied in graph visualization [HWR18, HWSR18, SHW20].

-3. Comparison With t-SNE and UMAP
+3. Comparison with t-SNE and UMAP

 Various dimensionality reduction (DR) techniques have been proposed to analyze and visualize high-dimensional point cloud data [Cay08, LMW17].
-Among these, t-SNE [MH08] and UMAP [MHM18] are most relevant to our proposed work as they have been used previously in exploring neuron activations [Kar14, NYC16, CAS19].
+Among these, t-SNE [MH08] and UMAP [MHM18] are most relevant to our proposed work as they have been used previously for exploring neuron activations [Kar14, NYC16, CAS19].
 In particular, Carter et al. [CAS19] employ both t-SNE and UMAP to project high-dimensional activation vectors to low-dimensions for visual exploration.
 In comparison with t-SNE and UMAP, the benefit of TopoAct is two-fold.